biovis-report/biovis-report/CONTRIBUTING.rst

   own code.
 - Describe what actually happened.
 Include the full traceback if there was an exception.
-- List your Python, Choppy, and Cromwell versions.
+- List your Python, BioVis, and Cromwell versions.
 If possible, check if this issue is already fixed in the repository.

 .. _minimal, complete, and verifiable example: https://stackoverflow.com/help/reprex

-Submitting choppy plugin
+Submitting biovis plugin
 ------------------------

 - Include tests if your patch is supposed to solve a bug, and explain